How to Get More HVAC Leads in 2026

 Most HVAC contractors do not know these posts are happening.
 The ones who monitor their service area for relevant posts and respond within 30 minutes capture these leads consistently.
 See how to respond to Nextdoor leads fast.

-6. Existing customers — highest close rate
+6. Existing customers and service calls — highest close rate

 Your past customers already trust you.
 A text to your customer list twice a year — "It is time for your annual tune-up and filter check before summer hits — reply YES to schedule" — generates bookings at near-zero marketing cost with the highest close rate of any channel.